mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOneAuto-v2.rst

 for more information on the wrapped algorithm).
 It optionally corrects the detector position and then pulls numeric parameters out of the instrument parameter file where possible.
 These automatically applied defaults can be overriden by providing your own values.
 In addition, it outputs a rebinned workspace in Q, and it optionally performs polarization analysis if the input workspace is a workspace group.
+The input and transmission workspaces can also be optionally corrected for flood.

 First, if :literal:`ThetaIn` is given the algorithm will try to correct the detector position.
 For this, it uses :literal:`ProcessingInstructions`, which corresponds to the grouping pattern of workspace indices that define the